 Is Marrakech safe for solo female travelers?

 Marrakech can be safe for solo female travelers, but it’s important to take extra precautions.
 Dress modestly, avoid walking alone at night, and be aware of your surroundings.
 Stick to well-lit and populated areas, and trust your instincts if a situation feels uncomfortable.
-(See Also: Is Cuba Safe to Visit 2025?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Vietnam Right Now?
+Travel Advisory Guide)

 What should I do if I am approached by a scammer?